 - Alphabet A shares: 2.86% of the ETF

 - Nvidia: 2.67% of the ETF

 - Adobe: 1.98% of the ETF

-These stocks come from a variety of different sectors and geographic regions.
-Information technology is the largest sector by far with a share of 48.1%.
-While consumer discretionary accounts for 18.89%, communication services makes up 19.1% of the ETF.
-Health care is responsible for 6.66% of the ETF.
+These stocks come from a variety of sectors and geographic regions.
+Information technology is the largest sector by far, with a 48.1% share.
+But consumer discretionary accounts for 18.89%, and communication services makes up 19.1% of the ETF.
+Healthcare is responsible for 6.66% of the ETF.
 While the consumer staples sector makes up 4.66%, industrials and utilities are responsible for 2.37%.

-Since Nasdaq is an American stock exchange, it is unsurprising that 96.51% of Invesco QQQ is made up of American stocks.
+Since the Nasdaq is an American stock exchange, it is unsurprising that 96.51% of Invesco QQQ is made up of American stocks.
 China is responsible for 1.97% of the ETF.
-Meanwhile, Argentina, the Netherlands and Israel each account for less than 1%.
+Meanwhile, Argentina, the Netherlands and Israel each accounts for less than 1%.